juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

         memory: 512Mi
 ```

-Read [resource optimization](./resource-optimization.md) to learn how to properly set resource requests & limits.
+Read [resource optimization](./resource-optimization.md) to learn how to properly set resource requests and limits.

 ### Mount options {#mount-options}

-Every JuiceFS mount point is created by a `juicefs mount` command, and within the CSI Driver system, `mountOptions` handles all mount options.
+Each JuiceFS mount point is created by the `juicefs mount` command, and within the CSI Driver system, `mountOptions` manages all mount options.

 `mountOptions` supports both JuiceFS mount options and FUSE options.
-Keep in mind that although FUSE options is specified using -o when using JuiceFS command line, the -o is to be omitted inside CSI mountOptions, just append each option directly in the YAML list.
-For a mount command example like below:
+Note that although FUSE options are specified with `-o` in the JuiceFS command line, you must omit `-o` inside CSI `mountOptions` and just append each option directly in the YAML list.
+For example, a mount command like this:

 ```shell
 juicefs mount ... --cache-size=204800 -o writeback_cache,debug
 ```

-Translated to CSI `mountOptions`:
+It would translate to CSI `mountOptions` as follows:

 ```yaml
 mountOptions: